aseemrb/aseemrb.github.io/_posts/2018-05-29-doppler-effect.md

 ---
 layout: mathpost
-title: Explaining the Doppler effect to my mom
+title: An analogy for the Doppler effect
+category: Learning
 ---

 Some time back I was at home and was reading through the *[L.D.
 Landau & E.M.
 Lifshitz The Classical Theory of Fields](https://archive.org/details/TheClassicalTheoryOfFields)* where I came across *relativistic Doppler effect* (which is the classical Doppler effect with laws of special relativity taken into consideration).
 Mom was sitting beside me when she suddenly peeked at what I was reading and asked *"What is the Doppler effect?"*.